PJXIO-Dev/opencv-project1/README.md

 The command regenerates `Project_1_object_detection_traffic_light.ipynb` programmatically using `nbformat`.
 Open the notebook in JupyterLab or VS Code and execute the cells sequentially.
+Each code cell invokes the CLI via subprocess calls (no in-notebook imports from the Python module), so the workflow remains isolated yet reproducible.
 Omit `--overwrite` to keep an existing notebook untouched.